 3) given them recognition that they are a valued human being, and that they are better than the behaviour/action they have done.

-And as for the phrase “KISS-SLAP-KISS” ( or Clap, Slap, Clap!) well let’s not even go there!
+As for the phrase “KISS-SLAP-KISS” ( or Clap, Slap, Clap!)
+Well let’s not even go there!